 There aren’t many bikers who like winter.
 Either you have to ride through it because your bike is your main form of transport or you just don’t want to expose your pride and joy to road crud and therefore you miss out on your biking fix over the winter months.

-If you’re riding through winter, this guide is designed to help you winterize your bike, so that it doesn’t get hammered by the weather nor does it let you down when you need it most.
+If you’re riding through winter, this guide is designed to help you winterize your bike and yourself, so that you don’t get hammered by the weather nor does your bike let you down when you need it most.